universalbit-dev/HArmadillium/HArmadillium.md

 **Note:** Ensure that the host file is properly edited and configured on every node.

 ### UFW Firewall Rules for Each Node

 The Uncomplicated Firewall (UFW) is a user-friendly front-end for managing iptables, simplifying the process of configuring a Netfilter firewall.
-It provides a command-line interface with syntax inspired by OpenBSD's Packet Filter, making it an excellent choice for a host-based firewall.
+It provides a command-line interface with syntax inspi[...]

 **Commands for Configuration:**
 ```bash